 Spend Time at Union Square

-Union Square is the main shopping district in San Francisco and also known as San Francisco´s crown jewel of shopping districts.
-I did not pay anything but strolling the streets is something I did not want to miss.
+Union Square is the main shopping district and is also known as San Francisco´s crown jewel of shopping districts.
+I did not pay anything, but strolling the streets is something I did not want to miss.

 READ MORE: Best cities and towns to visit in the US

-However, 3 days in San Francisco is a good good to see and explore the city and get a taste.
+However, 3 days in San Francisco is good to see and explore the city and get a taste.
 You can always come back to discover more.
-So, hopefully, this quick guide with some activity tips has inspired you for your 3 days in San Francisco.
+So, hopefully, this quick guide with some activity tips has inspired you.